uconn/banner/README.md

 Download the latest build of the [Wordpress UConn Banner Plugin](#) from [UConn's brand website](#), or follow the instructions below to install the plugin from GitHub.

-1. In an empty folder, run the command `git clone --recursive git://github.com/uconn/uconn-banner-wp.git`
+1. In an empty folder, run the command `git clone git://github.com/uconn/uconn-banner-wp.git`
 2. Copy the `uconn-banner-wp` directory into your `wp-content/plugins` directory
 3. In Wordpress, navigate to the *Plugins* dashboard page
 4. Locate the plugin named *UConn Banner* and click on *Activate*